-Now that you know of the risks posed by the Fourteen, Nine, and Five Eyes surveillance group, and you’re aware of the importance held by zero-logging policies and VPN jurisdictions, it’s time to take a look at which countries do their best to protect your online privacy.
+Now that you know of the risks posed by the Fourteen, Nine, and Five Eyes surveillance group, and you’re aware of the importance held by zero-logging policies and VPN jurisdictions, it’s time to take a look at which countries do their best to protect your online privacy (and which don’t).

 Australia does not currently place any restrictions on Internet use or data access for its citizens or travelers inside the country.
 In addition, VPNs are perfectly legal to use.
 Note that Australia is part of the Five Eyes alliance, however, which makes it a potential threat to your privacy if you live or utilize a VPN registered there.
 Telecom companies in Australia are also required to store metadata for two years, which may impact your privacy indirectly.

 It’s also worth noting that Australia passed anti-encryption laws that has privacy advocates in an uproar.
 It isn’t known if or how this will affect VPN usage inside the country in the future.
 At the time of writing, however, there are no changes to the way VPN access or services work in Australia.

 Belarus is notable because it’s one of the few countries (and currently the only country in Europe) that has made VPNs illegal.
 The government heavily censors the local internet, which affects both citizens and travelers in the nation.
 If you’re caught using a VPN in Belarus, you may receive a large fine.

 Belgium has a relatively friendly policy towards the online world.
 The Internet is unrestricted for all users, and as far as we know, content is not censored by the local government.
 VPNs are completely legal to use in Belgium, as well.